American and transatlantic firms in the UK

 Cons: Mergers can breed ill-feeling due to unforeseen culture clashes or if US headquarters starts to dictate to London office from afar.

 |Size in the UK||Main UK activities||Training contracts?|

 ||Office part of Edwards Wildman Palmer prior to prior to January 2015.
-That firm merged with London's Kendall Freeman in 2008.||Silicon Valley headquartered firm with 10 US office and a 12-lawyer Shanghai outpost.
-850 lawyers worldwide.||64 UK-qualified lawyers.||Litigation, insurance, corporate, IP, technology and employment.||Yes (up to 4 pa)||Read about the firm in the US|
+That firm merged with London's Kendall Freeman in 2008.||Silicon Valley headquartered firm with 10 US offices as well as Beijing, Shanghai and London.
+Nearly 900 lawyers worldwide.||91 lawyers||Litigation, insurance, corporate, IP, technology and employment.||Yes

 Long-standing English firm Titmuss Sainer merged with a Philadelphia-based outfit in 2000.

-900 lawyers working from 27 offices across the US, Europe and Asia.
+900+ lawyers working from 27 offices across the US, Europe and Asia.

 Yes (10 pa)